Sometimes I don’t have an hour every day to dedicate to the gym. So I have just one question for you….

 If your heart doesn’t feel like it’s about the explode from your chest and you feel like you could take it to sixes, then your dumbbell was too light.
 Grab a heavier one and try again!
 Equipment needed: 1 dumbbell.

 I’ve seen a few variations of this drill, but this is the way I typically have clients do it.
 Start in a standing position with a dumbbell in each hand.
 I find that 20lb or 25lb dumbbells work good for an average male client.

 You’ll also want to use the hex style dumbbells so you can lay them flat.
 Squat down until the dumbbells are flat on the ground.
 Kick your feet back into the top of the push up position, with your feet a little wider than normal.
 Do a push up followed immediately by a one arm row with the left.
 Do another push up followed by a one arm row with the right.
 Spring your feet forward so you are again in the squat position.
 Power clean the dumbbells to the shoulder and then push press them overhead.
 That’s one rep.

 See how many you can get through in 8 minutes.
 Enjoy!
 Required equipment: 2 dumbbells.

 What do you think?
 Do you like working out at home?
-If so are these videos and posts helpful?
 Take a minute and leave me a comment below to let me know.
 I’d really appreciate your feedback on this…